php-ru/symfony-docs-ru/components/serializer.rst

 .. seealso::

-    This article explains how to use the Serializer features as an independent component in any PHP application.
-Read the :doc:`/serializer` article to learn about how to use it in Symfony applications.
+    This article explains the philosophy of the Serializer and gets you familiar with the concepts of normalizers and encoders.
+The code examples assume that you use the Serializer as an independent component.
+If you are using the Serializer in a Symfony application, read :doc:`/serializer` after you finish this article.

 Using the Serializer component is really simple.
 You just need to set up the :class:`Symfony\\Component\\Serializer\\Serializer` specifying which encoders and normalizer are going to be available::

-    use Symfony\Component\Serializer\Serializer;
+    use Symfony\Component\Serializer\Encoder\JsonEncoder;
     use Symfony\Component\Serializer\Encoder\XmlEncoder;
-    use Symfony\Component\Serializer\Encoder\JsonEncoder;
     use Symfony\Component\Serializer\Normalizer\ObjectNormalizer;
+    use Symfony\Component\Serializer\Serializer;

     $encoders = [new XmlEncoder(), new JsonEncoder()];
     $normalizers = [new ObjectNormalizer()];